lanterndata/docs-archive/blog/hello_world.md

 sidebar_position: 1
 ---

-# Hello World 👋
+# Lantern — a PostgreSQL vector database for building AI applications

 ## 📌 TL;DR

 Lantern is the best PostgreSQL vector database extension for building AI applications.
-Install and use our extension [here](https://github.com/lanterndata/lanterndb).
+Install and use our extension **[here](https://github.com/lanterndata/lanterndb)**.

 ## 📈 Performance + Benchmarks